Missouri’s Lead Battery Industry Economic Impact

 - $527.3 million in total labor income (direct, indirect, induced)

 - Missouri ranks second in U.S. for number of jobs, facilities and economic impact of the lead battery industry

 Doe Run’s Economic Impact

-For more than 300 years, from the time the first settlers began mining the resource-rich ground to today, lead mining has fueled the growth of this area.
-Doe Run’s economic impact on our communities is important to our leaders and our employees.
+For more than 300 years, from the time the first settlers began mining Missouri’s resource-rich ground to today, lead mining has fueled the growth of this area.
+Doe Run’s economic impact reaches across the state.
 We want to ensure that this industry, and this region, continues to thrive.
 That’s why we hire employees from our communities, give to local schools and nonprofits, and do business with Missouri companies.

-Doe Run employs more than 1,200 employees who live in 25 Missouri counties.
+Doe Run employs ~1,200 employees who live in 24 Missouri counties.

 Measuring Doe Run’s Economic Impact:

 - 3,480 jobs and $240 million in payroll (direct, indirect and induced)